zoirethl/rock-paper-scissors-ui/README.md

 1. Click one of the buttons: Rock, Paper, or Scissors to make your choice.
 2. The game will display the winner for the current round and update the round counter.
 3. After 5 rounds, the final winner will be declared.
-4. A "Play Again" button will appear, allowing you to reset the game.

 ## Updates

-- Added a "Play Again" button.
 - Improved game logic and round tracking.
 - Disabled button functionality after 5 rounds.